Is South Africa’s healthcare industry changing it’s practice processes?

 Where smart technology and changes in practice behaviour meet

 No one will argue that technology is crucial to enable practices to invoice as soon as possible however, great software in itself is not where the magic happens.
 Every practice administrator has a unique environment and processes already in place.
-Software providers should be able to provide a change management programme suited to your practice to ensure success of the technology through best practice.
+Software providers should be able to provide a change management program suited to your practice to ensure success of the technology through best practice.
 In this case, best practice should equate to greater financial benefit for your practice through better collection processes.

-With rising threat of bad debt, the stats from the graph strongly suggest that practices are seeing the need to implement better collection processes to protect cash flow and reduce bad debt.
+With the rising threat of bad debt, the stats from the graph strongly suggest that practices are seeing the need to implement better collection processes to protect cash flow and reduce bad debt.
 To successfully implement best practice to assist with collection efforts, one will require investment in both staff and technology.
 This will ensure that as a practitioner, you are not burdened by admin and as a patient you are well informed of your outstanding co-payment amounts.

 * Practices sent on average 25% of claims while the patients were still at the practice in 2013, and 30% in 2015.
 This is a 5 percentage point increase, and 18% increase on their 2013 behaviour.